SketchUp

 When the job has started rendering, you can check the real-time progress of currently processed frames.
 To do that, just select the render job from the main project list and then click the arrow on the top right side to open the progress panel.

-The progress panel will show its content only when any of the jobs is selected.
+The Progress Panel (the panel on the right side of the screen) will show its content only when any of the jobs is selected.
 The panel is divided into 3 sections.

 Active frames - it shows currently rendering frames.
 When a frame finishes, it is moved to the second section Done frames.
 If you select any frame in the Done frames list, you can then access the render output process log in the bottom section called Process results.